Debate heats up over how countries tax Big Tech companies - WTMJ

 AP Business Writer

-There’s a mid-year deadline for talks on a global deal that aims to defuse trade disputes with France and other countries that are imposing go-it-alone taxes the U.S. sees as discriminatory.
+A mid-year deadline is on the horizon for talks about a global deal to defuse trade disputes with France and other countries that are imposing go-it-alone digital taxes that the United States views as discriminatory.

-France has imposed its own 3% tax on digital revenue for large tech companies — in effect singling out the U.S. tech giants — but has said it would withdraw the tax in favor of an international solution being negotiated under the auspices of the Organization for Economic Cooperation and Development, a Paris-based international organization of 37 advanced economies.
+France imposed a 3% tax on digital revenue for large tech companies, in effect singling out the U.S. tech giants.
+The French government has said it would withdraw the tax in favor of an international solution being negotiated under the auspices of the Organization for Economic Cooperation and Development, a Paris-based international organization of 37 advanced economies.

 Experts and officials say time is getting short.
-Manal Corwin, a tax principal at professional services firm KPMG and a former Obama administration Treasury official, said that digital taxes multiplying outside the OECD process “are threatening to trigger a trade war.”
+Manal Corwin, a tax principal at professional services firm KPMG and a former Treasury Department official in the Obama administration, said digital taxes multiplying outside the OECD process “are threatening to trigger a trade war.”

 U.S. trade officials have called unilateral digital taxes unfair and threatened trade retaliation against French goods, but have held off imposing sanctions.

-Finance officials from 137 countries are convening online Wednesday to resume negotiations over how best to make sure multinational companies don’t avoid taxation by shifting activities and profits among countries.
-One key question is how to appropriately tax multinationals — such as tech firms — that may have no on-the-ground presence in a country but nonetheless do substantial business there in the form of digital activities such as online advertising, sale of user data, search engines, or social media platforms.
+Finance officials from more than 130 countries convened online Wednesday to resume negotiations over how best to make sure multinational companies don’t avoid taxation by shifting their activities and profits among countries.
+One key question is how to appropriately tax companies such as tech firms that may have no on-the-ground presence in a country but nonetheless do substantial digital business there in the form of online advertising, the sale of user data, search engines, or social media platforms.

-The two-day meeting is to assess where things stand and no final decision is expected.
-But OECD Secretary General Angel Gurria has said a deal must be found by the middle of this year to keep a tax war from turning into a trade war that the world economy doesn’t need.
+OECD Secretary-General Angel Gurria said in an opening speech that it was crucial to reach a deal by mid-2021.

+“The importance of reaching an agreement is increasing by the day,” Gurria said.
+Over 40 countries are considering or planning unilateral digital taxes, and if they impose them, “there will be this retaliation, we will turn a tax tension into a trade tension, maybe into a trade war…when we need the opposite,” he said.

-The pandemic has only put a sharper edge on the issue of digital taxation: the virus outbreak has accelerated digitalization through remote work and contactless activities, and in some cases led to strong profits for digital companies; meanwhile, government budgets have been put under strain through added spending and less tax revenue.
+The coronavirus pandemic has only put a sharper edge on the issue of digital taxation.
+The pandemic has accelerated digitalization through remote work and contactless activities, and in some cases led to strong profits for digital companies; meanwhile, government budgets are strained by added spending and less tax revenue.

 Most participants want an international agreement rather than runaway unilateral measures, she said, “but the politics and the fiscal demands are creating an inability to wait much longer than June.”

-There is no agreement on several key areas.
-Concerns have been raised that the proposed rules are too complicated and would saddle companies and tax administrators with expensive red tape.
-And should “technology” companies be singled out, since digital technologies are spreading throughout the economy?
+There is no agreement in several key areas.
+One open question is whether technology companies shoulod be singled out, since digital technologies are spreading throughout the economy?
 Under U.S. pressure, the talks expanded to potentially include other kinds of consumer-facing businesses that also reap profits across borders, such as luxury brands.

 Barbara Angus, global tax policy leader for professional services firm EY, said the question of exactly whom the new digital tax applies to was “the single biggest political issue to be resolved” in the talks.